-The more people assail us, and most certainly they will assail us as we take a firm stand for the things God’s Word declares as Truth, the more we must demonstrate love among believers and extend love to the lost.
+The more people assail us, and most certainly, they will assail us as we take a firm stand for the things God’s Word declares as Truth, the more we must demonstrate love among believers and extend love to the lost.

-You may like: The Love of God
+You may like: For the love of God